paibyun9/EGA-V9/README.md

 | Approval Bypass Defense | ✅ PASS |
 | Workflow-Level Tool Injection Detection | ✅ PASS |

-Additional Adversarial Verification
+These tests validate the core deterministic-governance capabilities evaluated by EGA V9.

+---

+### Capability Boundaries

-A separate adversarial test suite was used to probe capabilities beyond the core validation suite.
-These tests identified both verified behavior and current capability boundaries.
+Additional adversarial testing was performed beyond the core validation suite.

-Adversarial Capability	Result
+**Verified**
+- ✅ Fail-closed containment during an active mismatch

+**Not Established**
-Fail-closed containment during an active mismatch	✅ VERIFIED Persistent containment after removal of the triggering condition	⚠️ NOT ESTABLISHED Exactly-once side-effect execution under concurrent, retry, or duplicate execution	❌ NOT PROVIDED Complete evidence-contract integrity	❌ NOT ESTABLISHED Multi-step compositional governance	⚠️ NOT VERIFIED Direct interception of already-attempted external side effects	⚠️ NOT VERIFIED
+- ⚠️ Persistent containment after the triggering condition is removed
+- ⚠️ Exactly-once side-effect execution under concurrent, retry, or duplicate execution
+- ⚠️ Complete evidence-contract integrity

+**Not Verified**
+- ⚠️ Multi-step compositional governance
+- ⚠️ Direct interception of already-attempted external side effects

-These results do not invalidate the core validation results above.
-They define the current verified capability boundary of EGA V9.
-Persistent containment across renewed execution attempts is the immediate research priority.
+These results define the current verified capability boundary of EGA V9.

-Don't trust our claims.
-Verify them yourself — including the capabilities we have not yet established.
+> **Don't trust our claims.
+Verify them yourself — including the capabilities we have not yet established.**

 **We don't hide problems.
 We publish them, prioritize them, and work to resolve them.**